sketchplugins/plugin-directory/README.md

 - [Sketch Design Doc](https://github.com/mamuso/sketch-designdoc), by Manuel Muñoz: Exports a simple website using a bunch of conventions and a Sketch document as the structure.
 - [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: A plugin that creates a circle with a configurable number of segments.
-- [Sketch-Resize-Commands](https://github.com/angistudio/sketch-resize-commands), by ANGI studio: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
+- [Resize Commands](https://github.com/angistudio/sketch-resize-commands), by ANGI studio: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
 Multiple objects are supported.
 - [Copy SCSS Colors](https://github.com/graphical-iain/copy-scss-colors), by Iain Eudailey: Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.
 - [Xport](https://github.com/abynim/xport), by Aby Nimbalkar: A Sketch Plugin to export image assets directly to Xcode
 - [Sketch Storyboard](https://github.com/britesnow/sketch-storyboard), by Jeremy Chone: Export a full story flow and dev spec in one shortcut.